Logan Paul: Early beginnings (2021–2023)

-On January 28, 2023, Paul made his return from injury at the Royal Rumble in the Royal Rumble match at #29.
+On January 28, 2023, Paul made his return from injury at the Royal Rumble in the Royal Rumble match at No. 29.
 During the match, Paul had an encounter with Ricochet that led to both men leaping off the top rope from both sides of the ring, and colliding with each other mid-air.
 The spot garnered a massive crowd and social media reaction, with many deeming it one of the best moments of the match.
 He would go on to eliminate Seth "Freakin" Rollins before being eliminated by the eventual winner Cody Rhodes.
 At Elimination Chamber on February 18, Paul snuck into the Elimination Chamber match and cost Rollins the United States Championship, thus turning heel.
 On Night 1 of WrestleMania 39, Paul lost to Rollins; the match also saw an appearance from Paul's Prime co-owner KSI, who was dressed as a Prime bottle.
 Like his match against Reigns the year prior, the match received high praise from critics, and initially, it was the final match of Paul's initial contract.
 However, a week later, Paul signed a new multi-year contract with WWE.
 The new contract would see more involvement and appearances from Paul with Paul himself stating he wanted to win a championship.
 In the 2023 WWE Draft in late April–early May, Paul was deemed a free agent, allowing him to appear on both Raw and SmackDown.
 Paul then made his first appearance since Night 1 of WrestleMania 39 on the June 19, 2023, episode of Raw, where he announced that he had been added to the men's Money in the Bank ladder match, which took place at the namesake event.
 During the match, in which Paul was unsuccessful at winning, Paul and Ricochet would botch a Spanish fly from the top rope.
 This led to a match at SummerSlam, where Paul defeated Ricochet after using brass knuckles.